ammonshepherd/track-n-treat/D3-Instructions-Part-2.md

       </div>
 ```

-A new line here than the previous document is the 'link' tag pulling in a Google
+A new line here that wasn't in the previous document is the 'link' tag pulling in a Google
 font.
 We'll add that as the default font, to give the text a more Halloweeny
 look.